Skip to content

 Primer: Required.
 RLA Moisture Seal acts as the barrier and primer.

-RLA Moisture Seal Physical Properties
+RLA Moisture Seal Primer Physical Properties

-RLA Moisture Seal Physical Properties
+RLA Moisture Seal Primer Physical Properties

 Property Value